GeorgeMuscat/6443/slides/content/week07.md

 ## [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

+-   Default browser behaviour to prevent sharing cross origin
+    -   So cookies/local storage aren't shared
 -   Set in HTTP headers
--   Set which origins a browser is allowed to load resources from
+-   Set which origins other than its own that can load its resources
 -   Used with SOP

 ---